-You can assign a global variable to a preserved register by placing asm("register-name") or asm("register-name") immediately after the variable name in the declaration.
+You can assign a global variable to a preserved register by placing asm("register-name") or \\asm("register-name") immediately after the variable name in the declaration.
 Example:

 '''

-int some_global_var asm("r11");
+int some_global_var asm("bx");

 '''

-This assigns the variable some_global_var to r11.
+This assigns the variable some\global\var to ebx.
 Local variables cannot be assigned in this way.

-ERROR Function
+\\ERROR\\ Function

-The ERROR() function produces a compile-time error or warning if it is seen by the code generator.
+The \\ERROR\() function produces a compile-time error or warning if it is seen by the code generator.
 This is useful for making compile-time checks beyond those possible with the preprocessor-e.g. ensuring that the sizes of two structures are the same, as shown in the example below.
-If the ERROR() function is placed after an if statement that is not executed unless the assertion fails, the optimizer removes the ERROR() function and no error is generated.
+If the \\ERROR\() function is placed after an if statement that is not executed unless the assertion fails, the optimizer removes the \\ERROR\() function and no error is generated.
 (The optimizer must be enabled (at any level) for this technique to work.)

-The syntax of the ERROR() function:
+The syntax of the \\ERROR\\() function:

-ERROR(error-string [, value])
+'''

+(error-string [ , value ] )

+'''